 Validity and Reliability

 Effective RTO Assessment Tools must exhibit validity and reliability.
-Validity refers to the extent to which an assessment kit measures learner’s understanding of training resource.
+Validity refers to the extent to which an assessment kit measures a learner’s understanding of the training resource.
 Reliability ensures consistent results when the assessment tool is administered repeatedly.
 RTOs should invest in the development and use of assessment tools that have undergone rigorous validation processes.

 Fairness and Equity